 We love how detailed Ana’s responses are; it mirrors the details found within her work.
 A newly minted Angeleno, she shares radiant glances of her life with us including her childhood in Belgrade, Serbia, her design process (not only does she make furniture, she’s also a photographer and illustrator), what’s cookin’ in her kitchen, her affinity for palm trees, and a dear attachment to a couple of magical sweaters, one made by Grandma and one belonging to her love.
 Ana has very much envisioned and shaped a wondrous orbit around her, thrives in it, and does so on her own terms.

 Recently, a happy, pink Bonbon lamp graced the cover of The New York Times Style Magazine.
 Presently, you can see her Bonbon lamps hanging brightly at Nanashi in Paris.
 And in the future, it won’t be too long before an entire retrospective of Ana’s remarkable work will get a spotlight all its own.
-One day, after Mark builds our rammed earth house, complete with a Roman road, greenhouse, and acres upon acres of bountiful vegetation, flora, and fauna, it would be a dream to commission Ana to furnish our cozy maison with her furniture creations, her striking, subdued, washed out photos framed and haphazardly hanging on our earthen walls.
+One day, after Mark builds our rammed earth house, complete with a Roman road, greenhouse, and acres upon acres of bountiful vegetation, flora, and fauna, it would be a dream to commission Ana to furnish our cozy maison with her furniture creations.
 For now, our little quarters in a 19th century Manhattan walk-up just might need a pop of color and light emanating from a Hive lamp.
 Possibly, a Bonbon, appropriate since we do live above a bakery!

 Infinite warmth and thanks to you, Ana, for revealing a bit of your inspiring world to us!

 Doris: You are an industrial designer, photographer, and illustrator!
 Please let us know the secret to balancing all of your creative energy.